kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, the preemption algorithm changes can be disabled by simply disabling the feature gate in kube-scheduler.
-However, this requires also disabling a Gang Scheduling feature.
+Yes, the preemption algorithm changes can be disabled by simply disabling `GenericWorkload` feature gate in kube-scheduler.
+However, this will also disable a Gang Scheduling feature.

 The new API changes and admission can also be disabled by disabling the feature gate in kube-apiserver.
 However keep in mind that it doesn't result in clearing the new fields